Office of Global Engagement

 If you are a postdoctoral fellow seeking help and support with:

-• guidance on university-related international travel planning, contact the Brown Travel Office
+• legal resources for Brown-related international travel, refer to the UHR website.
+For other guidance on University-related international travel planning, contact the Brown Travel Office.

 • mental or emotional health support, or legal assistance, contact Spring Health through the Brown Employee Assistance Program.
 The program provides referrals to a variety of resources; a first consultation is free, with a reduced rate for future services.